trieu1162000/thesisLDD/012_spi_rfid/README.md

 Step 4: Run make copy-drv to scp file .ko to BBB

-Step 5: Load module and use rc522App in folder 012.../testCodeApps (you must to build it by gcc before use.) to test the module which have been loaded to the kernel on BBB
+Step 5: Load module and use rc522App in folder 012.../testCodeApps (you must build it by gcc before using) to test the module which have been loaded to the kernel on BBB